Harper (harperinsure.com) Logo

 Requirements

-• Strong typing speed and multitasking ability — talk, listen, and log at the same time
+• Strong multitasking ability: talk, listen, and log simultaneously

 • Professional, confident, and clear on the phone